wummel/vagrant-virtualbox-debian-base/README.md

 This script will:

- 1. download the `Debian 7.4 "Wheezy"` server, 64bit iso
+ 1. download the `Debian 7.4 "Wheezy"` server, 64bit or 32bit iso
  2. ... do some magic to turn it into a vagrant box file
- 3. output `debian-wheezy-64.box`
+ 3. output `debian-wheezy-i386.box` or `debian-wheezy-amd64.box`

 ## Requirements